An exercise for rooting development: preparation

 - For those who have reached a good level, we can add to the punch sequences, lifts of our legs and then real kicks (this is a considerable increase in difficulty)

-- For experienced practitioners, a hit / dodge moving target (eg. a speedball hanging from an elastic string) can be added to punches and kicks
+- For experienced practitioners, we can also hit / dodge moving targets (eg. a speedball hanging from an elastic string, read Basic tools: the Hanging Speedball and Preparing body to dodge punches (“U” motion)) with punches and kicks

 - Another difficulty increase is adding, to all the rest, bending to the ground and jumping without falling off the tires (always integrating motion and defensive / offensive actions, very hard)

 - The ultimate tires training for rooting can be also performed with partners that try to unbalance us (extremely dangerous and useless if we do not have learned the theory behind this skill, more about this later)

 The first few times we will easily experience some pain in the inner part of the thighs, nothing worrisome, let’s allow our body a recovery period before going back on the wheels training.

 In future articles, we will discuss deeper the concept of rooting (read Kung Fu rooting: the pyramid concept).